spencerzhang91/FDSC_CLRS/README.md

 There are two seperated folders, one for learning notes(including implementations of algorithms and data structure operations), the other is for exercise after each chapter.
 They are named as follows:
 + Homework
 + Notes

+The book Data Structure and Algorithm in Python is also referenced during this learning process